isomerpages/imda-oin/_ongoing-challenges/1a-jtc-innovation-challenge.md

       <ul>
         <li><b><h4>JTC Corporation (JTC)</h4></b>A quality BIM model should be a large repository of data.
 Each object (e.g. doors, columns, chiller equipment) is a build-up of many aspects of information (e.g. properties, quantities, material, geometry, space and geo-reference) to allow them to be intuitive and useful.
 In a typical project, there can be hundreds of thousands of objects.
 This multiplies the volume of information in a BIM model.
 As a result, it is tedious to find and check the completeness and accuracy of the information for each and every object in the project.<br><br>

-In addition, the way models can be created are very flexible.
-For instance, a floor can be modelled simply as a concrete slab.
-A concrete slab may also represent a roof, a ramp or a ceiling.
-Information beyond just the physical aspects of the objects such as their purpose may not be interpreted consistently.
-To compound this further, even if the purpose are clear, the way they are named may cause problems.
-For instance, a toilet may also be named as washroom, water closet, lavatory and toilette.
-This greatly hampers the ability to find and analyse the objects.
 <h5>What We Are Looking For</h5>
 1. A self-serviced, automated system for checking models based on JTC’s model data requirements.<br>
 2. Self-serviced way for JTC to define our model data requirements and provide long term management of these data requirements so that they may be used to check models.<br>